 In addition, anoxic conditions are described as one reason metal concentrations may be elevated at the bottom of Sites Reservoir.
-Releases of this potentially lower quality water to Stone Corral Creek is the reason impacts of other metals on aquatic life in Stone Corral Creek are considered to be potentially significant as discussed in Chapter 6, Section 6.4, Impact Analysis and Mitigation Measures.
+Releases of this potentially lower quality water to Stone Corral Creek is the reason impacts of other metals on aquatic life in Stone Corral Creek are considered to be potentially significant as discussed in the Impact Analysis and Mitigation Measures section of Chapter 6.
 Implementation of Mitigation Measure WQ-2.1 is expected to reduce this impact to a less-than-significant level.